Naturally Daily

 Vinegar is an essential ingredient when it comes to making tasty dishes.

-This manufactured mild acid is widely used as a cooking ingredient, as well as medicinal purpose.
+This manufactured mild acid is widely used as a cooking ingredient, as well as for medicinal purposes.
 [1]

 Malt vinegar is quite famous for bringing a rich, nuanced flavor to any recipe.
 Starting from seasoning salads to fish & chips to making chutneys, a lot of things you can do with malt vinegar.